 IATA GST number

 The products and services you purchase through this website are supplied by:

 If you are a company, you may use the GST Number above to create the IATA Vendor profile in your accounting system.

-Some legal entities – e.g. public bodies, international organizations, not-for-profit associations, authorized schools – may benefit from tax exempt status in the country where IATA class training is delivered or in the country where the Distance Learning Kits (books, CD-ROMs) are shipped.
+Some legal entities, e.g. public bodies, international organizations, not-for-profit associations, authorized schools, may benefit from tax-exempt status in the country where IATA class training is delivered or in the country where the Distance Learning Kits (self-study) are shipped.

-In order to allow IATA to take into account your tax exemption and zero rate the invoice, it is imperative that you send your exemption proof in scanned version to email@example.com BEFORE you confirm your order on-line.
+In order to allow IATA to take into account your tax exemption and zero rate for the invoice, it is imperative that you send your exemption proof in scanned version to email@example.com BEFORE you confirm your order online.